widdowquinn/2018-03-06-ibioic/docs/installation_attendees.rst

 This document will describe the process for setting up and testing course materials, in preparation for attendance at the workshop.

-Two setups are described:
+Two different setups are described:

-1. Installation on your local machine
+1. Installation of all components on your own local machine
 2. Download and use of a Linux virtual machine

+Either one of these will prepare your machine for the workshop.

 We prefer that attendees install materials on their own laptops for the course, as the software and learning materials will then persist and be usable/re-usable on your own